dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 -->
 [!code-csharp[Model](../../../samples/core/ChangeTracking/ChangeDetectionAndNotifications/NotificationEntitiesSamples.cs?name=Model)]

-In addition, any collection navigations must implement `INotifyCollectionChanged`.
-In the example above this satisfied by using an <xref:System.Collections.ObjectModel.ObservableCollection%601> of posts.
+In addition, any collection navigations must implement `INotifyCollectionChanged`; in the example above this satisfied by using an <xref:System.Collections.ObjectModel.ObservableCollection%601> of posts.
 EF Core also ships with an <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ObservableHashSet%601> implementation that has more efficient lookups at the expense of stable ordering.

 Most of this notification code is typically moved into an unmapped base class.
 For example: